StrickTechnologies/Strick.PlusCon/docs/grid.md

 or the first matching column (`FindFirstColumn`).

 ## `GridCell` Class
 The content to be displayed in a given cell can be accessed via it's (read/write) `Content` property.
 The `Content` property is a string value, so to display a value from any other type of object, convert the value to a string.
-An empty string or `null` value are acceptable and both result in the cell rendering as empty (i.e. having no content).
+Empty string and `null` values are acceptable.
+A null indicates the cell has no content, and an empty string is considered to be "empty" content.

 A cell has two types of text styling: cell styling and content styling.
 Cell styling applies to the whole cell (i.e. the non-content area of the cell).